-1. To be able to understand the importance of e thics in day to day interactions.
-1 5 5

-- 2. To be able to differentiate between personal and professional ethics and recognize their importance in personal and professional lives. - 3.
-To study the relevance of ethics in functional areas like marketing, finance, IT and human resource management - 4.
-To be able to apply the knowledge of ethics to practical situations.
+1 .
+To be able to understand the importance of ethics in day to day interactions.
+2 To be able to differentiate between personal and professional ethics and recognize their importance in personal and professional lives.
+3 To study the relevance of ethics in functional areas like marketing, finance, IT and human resource management

+4. To be able to apply the knowledge of ethics to practical situations.

 Syllabus No.of

 lectures

+Module -1

-Module -1 Introduction to Ethics and Business Ethics • Ethics
+Introduction to Ethics and Business Ethics

+• Ethics

-Concept of Ethics, Evolution of Ethics Nature of Ethics- Personal, Professional, Managerial Importance of Ethics, Objectives of Ethics Ethical Dilemma
+Concept of Ethics, Evolution of Ethics

+Nature of Ethics- Personal, Professional, Managerial

+• Importance of Ethics, Objectives of Ethics

+Ethical Dilemma

 15

+15

+Business Ethics

-Business Ethics Meaning, Objectives, Importance, Purpose and Scope of Business
+• Meaning, Objectives, Importance, Purpose and Scope of Business

 Ethics Towards Society and Stakeholders

 Role of Government in Ensuring Business Ethics

 • 3 Cs of Business Ethics - Compliance, Contribution and

+Consequences

-Consequences • Myths about Business Ethics
+Myths about Business Ethics

 Case based discussions

 Module -2

-• Ethics in Marketing Ethical issues in Marketing Mix
+Ethics in Marketing Ethical issues in Marketing Mix Ethical Dilammas in Marketing

-Ethical Dilemmas in Marketing
+• Ethical Dilemmas in Marketing

 • Ethical issue in product, pricing, distribution and promotion.

-• Ethics in Advertising and Types of Unethical Advertisements

-Cases of Unethical Marketing Practices in India File L. F.:
+Ethics in Advertising and Types of Unethical AdvertisementsCases of Unethical Marketing Practices in India

+Ethics In Finance

-Ethics In Finance Ethics of a Financial Manager - Legal Issues, Balancing Act and
+Ethics in Finance Ethics of a Financial Manager - Legal Issues, Balancing Act and

 Whistle Blower 15

 Ethics in Taxation

 Ethics in Information Technology related to business

-• Ethics in E- commerce
+Ethics in E- commerce

 Patents and copyrights

-Use of information, Privacy Issues, Security, Digital piracy
+• Use of information, Privacy Issues, Security, Digital piracy

 Ethics in Human Resource Management

-Importance of Workplace Ethics Ethical insurant the mandal base.
+Importance of Workplace Ethics

-Ethical issues at the workplace DOSII at workplace
+• Ethical issues at the workplace

-POSH at workplaceEthical Leadership
+• POSH at workplace

+• Ethical Leadership

 Case based discussions

-- Case nased discussions